kiprotichdominic/Delani-Studio/README.md

 - Git clone https://github.com/kiprotichdominic/Delani-Studio.git
 - cd DELANI-STUDIO
 - On terminal type atom . to open using atom or type code . to open using Visual Studio.
+- Feel free to contribute to this project.

+## Behaviour Driven Development

+1. Landing Page
+   - Mouse-Icon: "Smooth Scrolls to the next page.
+Mouse icon has a bouncing effect."

+2. What We Do Section
+   - Icons: "Click on the icons to display their descriptions."
+   - Descriptions: "Click on the descriptions again to hide them and to display the icons."

+3. Portfolio Section
+   - Images: "Hover on each image to display their respective descriptions."

+4. Contact Us Section
+   - INPUT: "Fill all forms and Submit"
+   - OUTPUT: "A popup notifcation thanking you for the feedback."

 ## Known Bugs